RoseTorte/chess-cli/README.md

 # chess-cli
-Play against a chess bot in the command line
+Play against a chess bot in the command line.
+The bot is a simple alpha beta pruning algorithm.

 ## Requirements:
 ```bash